 What are the most common metals used in hot chamber die casting

-The most commonly used metals in hot chamber die casting are zinc, magnesium, tin, and lead due to their low melting points and good fluidity.
+The most common metals used in hot chamber die casting are zinc, magnesium, and aluminum alloys, chosen for their low melting points, good fluidity, and ability to produce high-quality, intricate parts efficiently.

 Density of Aluminum & Aluminum Alloys